-Major IR operations are conducted by an employee in charge of IR in the Corporate Planning Department who studies responsive measures in cooperation with, and create consensus between, internal departments such as the Accounting, Finance, Legal& Credti, General Affairs etc. according to the themes of settlement, capital policy, legal regulations, governance, CSR, etc.
+Major IR operations are conducted by Corporate Planning Department who studies responsive measures in cooperation with, and create consensus between, internal departments such as the Accounting, Finance, Legal& Credti, General Affairs etc. according to the themes of settlement, capital policy, legal regulations, governance, CSR, etc.